A tasty superfood or smelly spice? Get the full story on this common ingredient from nutrition expert Jo Lewin.

 How to select and store

 For the best flavour and maximum health benefits, buy fresh garlic.
 Do not buy garlic that is soft, shows evidence of decay or is beginning to sprout.
 Garlic in flake, powder or paste form is convenient, but it is not as good as fresh garlic.
 It is best stored at room temperature in an uncovered container in a cool, dark place away from exposure to heat and sunlight.
 Storing it in this manner will help prevent sprouting.
-Depending on its age and variety, a whole garlic bulb will keep fresh from 2 weeks to 2 months.
+Depending on its age and variety, a whole garlic bulb will keep for anywhere from two weeks to two months.

 Garlic poses little safety issues and allergies are rare.
 If you are using the herb for cholesterol, have your levels checked after three months.
-The recommended daily amount of garlic ranges from half - one full clove per day (around 3000-6000mcg of allicin).
+The recommended daily amount of garlic ranges from half to one whole clove per day (around 3000-6000mcg of allicin).
 Please note that some people may experience indigestion, intestinal gas and diarrhoea when taking high doses of garlic.

 Garlic is great with chicken: